-On June 18th 1893, after a third reading in the Lords, a Act was passed removing the power of the University to arrest women suspected of soliciting.
+In 1894 an Act was passed removing the power of the University to arrest women suspected of soliciting.
 Local magistrates were to become responsible for dealing with prostitution.

 In 1901 the Spinning House was demolished.
 The Old Police Station stands on the spot where dozens of women had been half starved, half frozen and forced to scrub floors, many of whom committed no offence but being of the wrong sex in a public place.